John Wayne Niles

-John Wayne Niles (1842–?) was an American politician, political organizer, an early Kansas pioneer, and civil rights activist.
+John Wayne Niles (c.
+1842–?) was an American politician, political organizer, an early Kansas pioneer, and civil rights activist.
 An African American, he founded an all-Black political party, the Indemnity Party, which advocated for reparations in the form of land grants for those formerly enslaved.
 Niles was one of the founding settlement leaders of Nicodemus, Kansas, a freedmen's town.

 Early life

-John Wayne Niles was born in 1842 in Mississippi, to a white father and an African American mother.
-Niles had been formerly enslaved, which may have influenced his advocation for slavery reparations in later life.
+John Wayne Niles was born in about 1842 in Mississippi, to a white father and an African American mother.
+Niles had been enslaved in childhood, which may have influenced his advocation for slavery reparations in later life.

 In 1869, he was incarcerated for murder of a man, but was pardoned before completing the sentencing.